-The tree will look a tad more complex by adding leave like shapes instead of circles.
+The tree will look a tad more complex by adding leaf like shapes instead of circles.

-Start with a circles and convert it to a path.
+Start with a circle and convert it to a path.
 Pull out the top node to form the leaf/drop shape.

 The more detail and variation you add to the tree to more interesting and realistic it will turn out.